vaughanknouse/ORM-ecommerce-backend/README.md

 To install the ORM E-Commerce Background application, follow the following steps:

-**EDIT HERE!!*****

-1. Clone the repository to your local machine: `git clone https://github.com/vaughanknouse/SQL-employee-tracker.git`.
+1. Clone the repository to your local machine: `https://github.com/vaughanknouse/ORM-ecommerce-backend.git`.
 2. Ensure that the current version of Node.js is installed.
 3. Open the cloned repository in a CLI, such as Visual Studio Code.
 4. Navigate to the project directory in your terminal.
 5. Initialize a project with `package.json` by typing `npm init -y` in the terminal.

+**EDIT HERE!!*****
-6. Install npm’s `inquirer` version 8.2.4 package by typing `npm i inquirer@8.2.4` in the terminal.
+1. Install npm’s `inquirer` version 8.2.4 package by typing `npm i inquirer@8.2.4` in the terminal.
-7. Install npm’s `pg` package by typing `npm install pg` in the terminal.
+2. Install npm’s `pg` package by typing `npm install pg` in the terminal.
-8. Install any other necessary dependencies by typing `npm i` in the command line to ensure that the `node-modules` folder is operating on your local device.
+3. Install any other necessary dependencies by typing `npm i` in the command line to ensure that the `node-modules` folder is operating on your local device.

 ## Usage ***

 To use the ORM E-Commerce Background application, follow the following steps:

+8. For unit testing instructions, navigate to the "Test Instructions" section of the README.

 **EDIT HERE!!*****